The Weyl Double Copy for Gravitational Waves: Abstract

 \section{Abstract}

 We establish the status of the Weyl double copy relation for radiative solutions of the vacuum Einstein equations.
 We show that all type N vacuum solutions, which describe the radiation region of isolated gravitational systems with appropriate fall-off for the matter fields, admit a degenerate Maxwell field that squares to give the Weyl tensor.
-The converse statement also holds, i.e.\ if there exists a degenerate Maxwell field on a curved background, then the background is type N. This relation defines a scalar that satisfies the wave equation on the background.
+This relation defines a scalar that satisfies the wave equation on the background.
 We show that for non-twisting radiative solutions, the Maxwell field and the scalar also satisfy the Maxwell equation and the wave equation on Minkowski spacetime.
 Hence, non-twisting solutions have a straightforward double copy interpretation.

 The discovery of gravitational waves \cite{LIGO} one hundred years after Einstein formulated his general theory of relativity has led to an exciting new area of gravitational physics with possible important prospects for observational astrophysics; a development that has been anticipated eagerly for half a century \cite{gravastro}.
 An important theoretical breakthrough in this direction will include an efficient and cost-effective method of generating gravitational wave templates; waveforms computed from the theory to be compared with observed waveforms \cite{tem0,tem01}; see \cite{num1,num2,tem1,tem2,tem3, tem4} for recent reviews.
 Amongst the myriad approaches proposed to facilitate the easier and less time-consuming generation of templates is one \cite{Bern:2019nnu, Bern:2019crd} based on techniques adapted from string theory and supergravity scattering amplitude calculations, in particular the double copy method \cite{Kawai:1985xq, DC, DC1,Bern:2019prr}, which describes gravitational amplitudes as a kind of inner product of gauge theory amplitudes (hence ``double copy'').